cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/vsphere/deploying_micro_bosh.md

 * Install the BOSH Deployer Ruby gem.

 <pre class="terminal">
+$ gem install bosh_cli --pre
 $ gem install bosh_cli_plugin_micro --pre
 </pre>

 Once you have installed the deployer, you will see some extra commands appear after typing `bosh` on your command line.

-*Note*: The `bosh micro` commands must be run within a micro BOSH deployment directory.
+*Note*: The `bosh micro` commands should be run within a micro BOSH deployment directory.

 <pre class="terminal">
-$ bosh help
+$ bosh help micro
-...
-Micro
+  aws bootstrap micro
+      rm deployments dir, creates a deployments/micro/micro_bosh.yml and deploys the microbosh

+  micro
+      show micro bosh sub-commands

+  micro agent <args>
+      Send agent messages

+      Message Types:

+      start - Start all jobs on MicroBOSH

+      stop - Stop all jobs on MicroBOSH

+      ping - Check to see if the agent is responding

+      drain TYPE SPEC - Tell the agent to begin draining TYPE - One of 'shutdown', 'update' or 'status'.
+        SPEC - The drain spec to use.

+      state [full] - Get the state of a system full - Get additional information about system vitals

+      list_disk - List disk CIDs mounted on the system

+      migrate_disk OLD NEW - Migrate a disk
+        OLD - The CID of the source disk.
+        NEW - The CID of the destination disk.

+      mount_disk CID - Mount a disk on the system
+        CID - The cloud ID of the disk to mount.

+      unmount_disk CID - Unmount a disk from the system CID - The cloud ID of the disk to unmount.

+  micro apply <spec>
+      Apply spec

+  micro delete
+      Delete micro BOSH instance (including persistent disk)

+  micro deploy [<stemcell>] [--update] [--update-if-exists]
-	micro deployment [<name>] Choose micro deployment to work with micro status              Display micro BOSH deployment status micro deployments         Show the list of deployments micro deploy <stemcell>   Deploy a micro BOSH instance to the currently selected deployment
+      Deploy a micro BOSH instance to the currently selected deployment --update                              update existing instance
-                          --update  update existing instance
+      --update-if-exists                    create new or update existing instance

-	micro delete              Delete micro BOSH instance (including persistent disk)
-	micro agent <args>        Send agent messages
-	micro apply <spec>        Apply spec
+  micro deployment [<name>]
+      Choose micro deployment to work with, or display current deployment

+  micro deployments
+      Show the list of deployments

+  micro status
+      Display micro BOSH deployment status
 </pre>

 ### <a id="config"></a>Configuration ###

 For a minimal vSphere configuration example, see [here](https://github.com/cloudfoundry/bosh/blob/master/bosh_cli_plugin_micro/spec/assets/test-bootstrap-config.yml).
 Note that `disk_path` is `BOSH_Deployer` rather than `BOSH_Disks`.
 A datastore folder other than `BOSH_Disks` is required if your vCenter hosts other Directors.
 The `disk_path` folder needs to be created manually.
-Also, your configuration must live inside a `deployments` directory and follow the convention of having a `$name` subdir containing `micro_bosh.yml`, where `$name` is your deployment name.
+Also, your configuration should live inside a `deployments` directory and follow the convention of having a `$name` subdir containing `micro_bosh.yml`, where `$name` is your deployment name.

 For example: